 Tony Foster Now

 Foster's artworks will be in four art museum exhibitions in 2019, in addition to the large collection regularly on view at The Foster in Palo Alto.
-The Buffalo Bill Center of the West in Cody, Wyoming, is hosting Tony for an artist residency this July.
+The Buffalo Bill Center of the West in Cody, Wyoming, is hosting Tony for an artist residency at its Whitney Western Art Museum this July.
 See below for details, listed in chronological order by opening dates, and make your plans to visit.

 Heraclitus III—A Mini Journey by Tony Foster

 Presented at the Yale Center for British Art in New Haven, Connecticut

 Heraclitus III has recently been acquired by the Yale Center for British Art in New Haven, Connecticut.
 A mini journey of Tony Foster’s art, this is a series of six paintings which comprise one artwork.
 It was executed in 2017 on Tony’s most recent painting expedition to the Grand Canyon.

 The title of the Yale acquisition Heraclitus III was inspired by the famous philosopher’s statement that “no person ever steps in the same river twice.”
 Tony reflects that as a river is an ever-changing body so too are humans, and this series of paintings represents his third experience rafting down the Colorado River through the Grand Canyon.